Chapter 10 - Student Learning and Development

 Honors Program.
 The Honors Program serves a small number of students (40 freshmen are admitted each year) and is exclusively a general education program.
 The retention rate of honors students is high, an ample number of faculty wish to teach in the program, class enrollments are small (limited to 20 each) and courses are clustered according to interdisciplinary themes which change from one semester to the next.
 Although an informative report is submitted annually by the program director, the program is undergoing its first formal program review, including the development of a formal assessment of student learning outcomes, this academic year.
 The study group concluded that the mission and goals of the program need to be reviewed and defined in terms that will facilitate the development and usefulness of student learning outcomes assessment.
 The number of students served and the resources required to support the program need to be carefully reviewed in the context of assessed outcomes.
 Finally, the program should play a more prominent and progressive role in furthering the development of a learning-centered environment on campus.

 Developmental Programming.
-Overall, developmental programming at the university has been highly effective as evidenced by the comparatively high retention and graduation rates for both regularly and specially admitted students.
+Overall, developmental programming at the university has been highly effective as evidenced by the comparatively high retention and graduation rates for both regular and specially admitted students.
 Strong presidential support, a substantial investment of resources, and a dedicated faculty and staff have been major contributors to the success of students who enter the university not fully prepared for college work.
 In recent years, growing pressures in certain areas, such as in services to students with learning disabilities, and changes in personnel, academic offerings and administration have raised questions about future directions.
 The study group and participants in the summer conversations concluded that, while most of the developmental areas have undergone program reviews or audits, a comprehensive review of all of them is advisable for the purpose of eliminating unnecessary duplication of effort and achieving greater collaboration, integration of services and coordination of activities.

 The Learning Environment.
 The university has made extensive efforts to increase the diversity of its employees and student body, to assist and support minorities and international students in their adjustment to the university and the community and to sponsor every year a large number of multicultural activities and events to enrich the learning environment for students.
 Results of a recent campus survey, described in Chapter Three, suggest that the campus has made good progress in promoting general support for and achieving greater diversity in its environment but that efforts along these lines need to continue.
 Many participants in the summer conversations believed that more changes need to occur in the academic area to better accommodate needs of minority students, including students with disabilities, and to better prepare all students for life in a global, multicultural world.
 Opinions differed about the appropriate ways to accomplish these goals.
 Those involved in the summer conversations and members of the study group, however, generally agreed that the multicultural course requirement in general education needs to be implemented as soon as possible, that all faculty need to be encouraged and trained to use diverse teaching strategies to match the different styles of student learning, and that faculty and staff need to become better informed about and more effective in teaching and advising students of different cultural and ethnic backgrounds as well as students with disabilities.
 It was also agreed that recent efforts and initiatives to enhance the university's Study Abroad program and the number of students participating in it should be encouraged and supported, and that the university should explore and implement ways of increasing the number of international students on campus.

 Collaboration between the Academic and Student Affairs Divisions.
 It was noted in the earlier analysis of student satisfaction that Shippensburg students place a fair amount of importance on whether or not the institution cares about them and report feeling a strong sense of belonging at Shippensburg.
-Much of this feeling is attributable to the President's personal style of interacting with students and the tone he sets on their behalf and to the commitment, expertise and style of interaction of the Vice President of Student Affairs, the Dean of Students and most of their professional staff.
-The obvious regard that all of these individuals have for students and they for them accounts for much of the civility and good will that prevails among students and toward the university.
+Much of this feeling is attributable to the President's personal style of interacting with students and the tone he sets on their behalf and to the commitment, expertise and style of the interaction of the Vice President of Student Affairs, the Dean of Students and most of their professional staff.
+The obvious regard that all of these individuals have for students and they for them accounts for much of the civility and goodwill that prevails among students and toward the university.
 (Student leadership year after year publicly and proudly contrasts the opportunities, advantages and responsibilities given to Shippensburg students with those given the student governance officers at sister campuses in the State System.)
 The positive atmosphere maintained by student affairs professionals and the high quality of the services provided contribute appreciably to the success of the academic mission of the university.

 Most student affairs and academic affairs administrators and staff share the philosophy that the entire campus constitutes a learning environment and that students' character, interpersonal and leadership development occurs to a large extent outside the classroom-in the residence halls and in the various co-curricular organizations and activities sponsored by student affairs.
 Closer collaboration between faculty and professional staff from the two areas and their mutual development of a shared definition of student development would benefit student learning.
 As in all other university programs, those in student affairs undergo periodic review and offices routinely survey students and parents to solicit ideas for improving services and facilities.
 Different areas are beginning to develop formal assessment programs for evaluating student achievement and outcomes in relation to specified developmental goals and objectives.
 A collaborative formulation of student learning outcomes by the academic and student affairs professionals would help inform both areas about theories and findings pertaining to student learning and development.
 Areas for which students and alumni have reported some concern in satisfaction surveys include: weekend activities, multicultural affairs, health services, and financial aid.
 They may be areas where it would be most worthwhile initiating formal assessment.